 This al probably seems like a long and complicated process!
 But it enables candidates to be properly trained and assessed for a vital and challenging role serving God and his people.
 It gives the candidate confidence that his people have confirmed that under God they believe that his Christian character, doctrine, motivation, and gifts and abilities make him well-suited to the work of serving the Kingdom as an ordained Minister.

 Your next step?

-For further information on the Candidates Course, please contact The Committee on Ministries Training
+For further information on the Candidates Course, please contact The Committee on Training for the Ministry

 Rev. Linden Fooks [Convener]